spod/fekv/README.md

 Key Value datastore with a REST API with raft based consensus in rust.

+## Warning
+This is a toy project and it is not intended for real world use.

+It is missing many things including: Authentication/Authorization, Configuration, Logging, Metrics, Security or Code reviews, testing etc.

 ## Approach

 Building something comparable [etcd/contrib/raftexample](https://github.com/etcd-io/etcd/tree/main/contrib/raftexample) to in rust using the [tikv/raft-rs](https://github.com/tikv/raft-rs) raft library, with either [redb](https://github.com/cberner/redb) or [sled](https://github.com/spacejam/sled) for storage and the [hyper](https://hyper.rs/) web framework.